Who we are, who we were,

 after the site of one of the last battles of the Rebellion of 1798.

-(Associate Presbyterian Church).
-This speculation is made based on
+Presbyterian Church).
+This speculation is made based on the fact that

-but helped found the West Union church, which was affiliated with the Associate Reformed Presbyterian
+helped found the West Union church, which was affiliated with the Associate Reformed Presbyterian Church

-Church (which in 1782 was formed to combine the Seceders and
+(which in 1782 was formed to combine the Seceders and Covenanters).

 The History of Indiana County, PA, 1745-1880, published